What is the Definition of a Commercial Vehicle

 When is a Box Truck defined as a Commercial Vehicle

-A box truck over 10,001 GVW hauling freight across state lines will require an Operating Authority, or DOT from FMCSA.
+A box truck over 10,001 GVW hauling freight across state lines will require a DOT Operating Authority from FMCSA.

 Box Truck over 10,001 GVW is defined as a commercial motor vehicle.